-It is like saying that the month of February, during this event, gets a certain sense of life with lots of songs, dance, bright colours in Thar desert.
+It is like saying that the month of February, during this event, gets a certain sense of life with lots of songs, dance, bright colors in the Thar desert.
 The Jaisalmer Desert Festival happens for a period of about three days and is celebrated with the right tinge of desi Rajasthani enthusiasm.
-Celebrated amid the ancient havelis and forts, this event is quite a satisfying experience for the tourists.
+Celebrated amid the ancient Havelis and forts, this event is quite a satisfying experience for the tourists.

-According to the legend, once upon a time, Lord Krishna told Arjuna that one of his successors will be responsible for setting up his kingdom on the hill named Trikuta.
+According to the legends, once upon a time, Lord Krishna told Arjuna that one of his successors will be responsible for setting up his kingdom on the hill named Trikuta.
 And then, as it is believed, in 1196, the prediction came true when the king named Rawal Jaiswal established his kingdom in Jaisalmer.
 For this, grand celebrations were organized throughout the kingdom.
-And soon, these celebrations were converted and celebrated as a popular festival of Rajasthan.
+And soon, these celebrations were converted and are now celebrated as the popular festival of Rajasthan, the Desert Festival.

 Jaisalmer is the kind of place which is all about knowing and exploring the essence of Indian culture.
-Travelling here can be a life-altering experience for anyone.
-From Delhi, Mumbai, Kolkata and Bengaluru this place is located at a distance of 782 km, 1,066 km, 2,088 km and 2,028 km respectively.
-Let’s discuss how you can zero in here via the following routes.
+Traveling here can be a lifetime experience for anyone.
+From Delhi, Mumbai, Kolkata, and Bengaluru this place is located at a distance of 782 km, 1,066 km, 2,088 km, and 2,028 km respectively.
+Let’s discuss how you can reach here via the following routes.

-By Air.
 Jaisalmer has its own airport of the same name.
 However, it is not well connected with other cities.
-Yes, this airport which has a single runway of 9,000 feet operates six days in a week to cities like Mumbai, Jaipur, Surat, Jodhpur.
+This airport which has a single runway of 9,000 feet operates six days a week in cities like Mumbai, Jaipur, Surat, Jodhpur.
 In the current timeline, only Spicejet along with Truejet airlines are the main airline service providers.

-It is believed that Zoomair and IndiGo will also be starting their services to this place soon.
+It is believed that Zoomair and IndiGo would soon be starting their services to this place.
 Apart from Jaisalmer Airport, the most recommended airport to visit here is Jodhpur Airport which is located at an approx distance of 280 km.

 Jodhpur Aiport (JDH) is majorly a civil enclave airport operated upon by the Airport Authority of India.
 In 2017, the local government had signed an MOU with Indian Air Force regarding its expansion.
 Many airlines like Spicejet, Vistara, Air India, IndiGo operate to and fro providing good overall connectivity.

-After deboarding at Jodhpur airport, you will further need to cover the remaining distance via bus, train or a cab.
+After deboarding at Jodhpur airport, you would further need to cover the remaining distance via bus, train, or cab.
 A bus from this location can cost you around Rs.400-700.
-Taking a train will also cost the same pretty much.
+Taking a train will also cost pretty much the same.

-You can also consider travelling to Jaisalmer via interstate buses.
-Yes, buses of RSTRC (Rajasthan State Travel Road Corporation) operate to fro nearby cities at affordable prices.
+You can also consider traveling to Jaisalmer via interstate buses.
+Buses of RSTRC (Rajasthan State Travel Road Corporation) operate to and fro nearby cities at affordable prices.

-By Train.
 Jaisalmer has its own train station of the same name.
 It has about three platforms and a total of five railway tracks.
-Some major trains which run to and fro this particular station are Ranikhet Express, Jaisalmer-Jodhpur Express, Jaisalmer-Lalgarh Express and a few more.
+Some major trains which run to and fro this particular station are Ranikhet Express, Jaisalmer-Jodhpur Express, Jaisalmer-Lalgarh Express, and a few more.

 From places like Jaipur, you can board Runicha Express via Jaipur Junction.
 From Delhi, you can board Ranikhet Express or Runicha Express via New Delhi Railway Station.
 After deboarding at the station, you will have to cover the remaining distance via a cab or auto to reach your destination.